 Grandparents might think their right to visit or care for grandchildren are fundamental rights under the law.
 That’s seldom the case.
 There is no constitutional protection for grandparents rights, nor basic statutory requirement in Oklahoma law that all grandparents must be afforded rights to care for their children’s children.
-Instead, Oklahoma law leaves it up to a court to determine whether a grandparents visitation or custody is in a child’s best interest.
+Instead, Oklahoma law leaves it up to a court to determine whether grandparents visitation or custody is in a child’s best interests.

 Oklahoma family law prescribes particular circumstances in which a court may grant grandparents visitation rights.
 Those circumstances generally involve disruption of the child’s birth family or nuclear family.